 Another significant piece of legislation passed by Governor Newsom in 2019 is SB 707.
-146 SB 707 provides that any drafting party that fails to pay the fees necessary to commence or continue arbitration within 30 days after such fees are due is held to have materially breached the agreement.
+SB 707 provides that any drafting party that fails to pay the fees necessary to commence or continue arbitration within 30 days after such fees are due is held to have materially breached the agreement.
 This bill was intended to provide redress for employees when companies stall or obstruct the arbitration process.
-147 Over the past years, a trend has developed where employers refuse to pay their required arbitration fees to effectively preclude employees from asserting their legal rights.
+Over the past years, a trend has developed where employers refuse to pay their required arbitration fees to effectively preclude employees from asserting their legal rights.
 For example, of the 12,500 arbitration demands filed by Uber drivers, the company only paid the arbitration fees in 296 cases.
 The nonpayment of fees resulted in employees abandoning their claims.
 Thus, SB 707 was enacted to rectify that precise scenario.
-The untimely payment of arbitration fees could result in the case being forced back to court or, in the alternative, the employee could seek a court order compelling the payment of fees, mandatory monetary sanction, and additional evidentiary, terminating, or contempt sanctions.
+The untimely payment of arbitration fees could seek a court order compelling the payment of fees, mandatory monetary sanction, and additional evidentiary, terminating, or contempt sanctions.
 The stakes for nonpayment of fees are too high for employers not to pay attention.